 Firstly, let’s discuss what type of binge you are experiencing.

 What is a binge?

-Binge Eating Disorder (BED) (as diagnosed by a psychologist) is defined in the Diagnostic and Statistical Manual of Mental Disorders (DSM) as a person who regularly binge eats a large quantity of food in a discrete time period with a sense of feeling out of control (1).
+Binge Eating Disorder (BED) is defined as regularly eating a large quantity of food in a discrete time period with a sense of feeling out of control (1).
 The binge eating episodes are usually accompanied with three or more following:

 - Eating alone due to embarrassment

 - Eating faster than usual

 - Feeling upset and guilty afterwards